A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?

-There is an extended secondary transition package in place which begins in Year 5, with further bespoke transition arranged depending on how complex the child’s needs are.
-Staff at the chosen secondary school may visit the child at school and will attend all review meetings leading up to transition.
+There is an extended secondary transition package in place which can begin in Year 5, with further bespoke transition arranged depending on how complex the child’s needs are.
+Staff at the chosen secondary school may visit the child at school and will be invited to attend review meetings leading up to transition.

 - iii) Prepare for adulthood and independent living?